(Updated August 2018)

 The Lux also has an automatic lock when you fold it, another upgrade from the City Select.

-Another new feature is the all-wheel suspension for a smoooother ride than the OG City Select.
+One other new feature is the all-wheel suspension for a smoooother ride than the OG City Select.
 Though please note that if you’re riding off the pavement with this thing, your kiddos will still get bounced around a bit (it’s not a Land Rover, guys!).
 That said, I don’t know of too many munchkins who mind some bouncing around—whether in a stroller or just off the walls.

 Baby Jogger City Select Lux Review: Features We Love